sugan89/DBP_ChrisDoe_NeuriteTracing/README.md

 ### **Attempts:**

-* Preprocessing attempted on the neurite images - cropping and contrast enhancement
+* Preprocessing attempted on the neurite images - cropping and contrast enhancement - histogram equalized images from CellProfiler did not open in the Vaa3D.
 * Image augmentations need to be improved